Posted on 9 mins read

 • Interactive Documentation: Tools like Swagger UI and ReDoc allow you to create interactive documentation that lets users explore and test your API in real-time.

-For those short on time:
+Summary for those short on time

 OpenAPI is straightforward to write once you understand the high-level structure.